ppy/osu-wiki/news/2026/2026-03-20-project-loved-march-2026.md

 There's "motion" in the title, surely it must be related to motion... like SV.

-I mean yeah, this is one of the old SV classics that boomers will love to tell you about. *easymotion* is ::zero2snow::{ user=7751516 }'s and [Guilhermeziat](https://osu.ppy.sh/users/3661387)'s collaboration for [SOFT4](/wiki/Tournaments/SOFT/4)'s qualifiers.
+I mean yeah, this is one of the old SV classics that boomers will love to tell you about. *easymotion* is ::zero2snow::{ user=7751516 }'s and ::Guilhermeziat::{ user=3661387 }'s collaboration for [SOFT4](/wiki/Tournaments/SOFT/4)'s qualifiers.
 Though to say this is "easy" depends on how you look at it.

 In my own opinion, *easymotion* is a good introduction to memory- and gimmick-based SVs, featuring a relatively low density of notes with digestible transitions.
 It will however require several tries for most people to get the hang of the gimmicks, as the song itself is not exactly intuitive.
 The map does a good job of guiding you towards learning it though, which makes for an enjoyable grinding experience.